marciomat/reverse_engineering/crackmesone/grandfatherClock/README.md

 ```

 The first interesting thing to look at is how to get the parameter passed via command line.
-We know that the command line parameters in C are always passed via a _vector[ ]_ and each position of the _vector[ ]_ contains the string to the parameter.
+We know that the command line parameters in C are always passed via a _vector[ ]_ and each position of the _vector[ ]_ contains the string to a parameter.

 We also know that the first parameter is always the file _path/name_.
 And we're not interested in that.
 We want to access the second position of the `argv_in[]` vector.
-That's why in the second line of the code block above it is adding 8 to the pointer to the vector.
+That's why in the second line of the code block above it is adding 8 to the pointer.

 To see this in practice, I printed the first and second position of the `argv_in`.
 Notice how to print the second position, by simply adding 8: